12th Fail (soundtrack): Release

 On 13 October 2023, the makers unveiled the first song "Bolo Na", a romantic melody number picturized on Vikrant Massey and Medha Shankr and sung by Shaan and Shreya Ghoshal.
 The second song "Restart" performed by Swanand Kirkire, Shaan, with Chopra and Moitra, was released on 17 October.
 Raftaar's version of the song was released on 25 October.

 The soundtrack was released under the Saregama label on 6 November.
 Besides the aforementioned three singles, the album also featured a "rap and folk" version of "Restart" and the film version of "Bolo Na" performed by Shankr.
 An extended version of the album featuring lofi versions of the first four tracks were released on 12 July 2024.
 The album was further released in Kannada, Telugu and Tamil languages.

 Reception

 Anuj Kumar of The Hindu wrote "The minimalistic but poignant background score goes with the unostentatious performances that dot the feel-good narrative" but also added that "Shantanu Moitra's tunes don't cover up the gaps in storytelling".
-Gunjan D. Bidani of Zee News described the music as "low-key powerful".
 Uday Bhatia of Mint called "Shantanu Moitra's score is the only old-fashioned element".
 Bhavna Agarwal of India Today wrote "The background score adds an emotional value to the visuals in a way which is organic.
 There are times when you hear 'restart' in BG and it only makes you want to hum along."

 Director Anurag Kashyap in his review, praised the use of sparse background music, adding "The faith the filmmaker has in himself and his actors and his storytelling that he doesn't use the BGM to manipulate the audience or the emotions."